Launch by LunchELIXR

 01

-Claude Team Account — Quick-Start Guide
+Claude Team Account: Quick-Start Guide

 New to Claude?
 Start here.
 The whole-team onboarding from Karen: the desktop app, Chat vs Projects, building skills, setting up routines, which model to use, and your first-week homework.
-Open the quick-start →

 02

-Phase 1 Research Workspace — overview
+Phase 1 Research Workspace: overview

 The one-page picture of what was built and how it fits together.
-Open the overview →

 03

-Cowork Setup & Run Guide
+Claude Code Setup & Run Guide

-The practical "how do I stand this up and run it" companion: prerequisites, publishing the skills, the Project setup, the per-skill run prompts, and the new-client checklist.
-Open the setup & run guide →
+The practical 'how do I stand this up and run it' companion: prerequisites, the one-time Claude Code and Google Drive for Desktop setup, the per-skill run commands, and the new-client checklist.

 04